 Implied Warranties: In Florence, every residential lease agreement, whether it's specifically stated or not, has an "implied warranty of habitability."
 This is a legally-imposed promise by the landlord that the rented dwelling (whether it's a house or apartment) is fit for habitation by humans.
-While there are many requirements for a place to be considered habitable, some of the most necessary ones are electricity, running water, heating, and protection from the elements.
+While there are many requirements for a place to be considered habitable, some of the most important ones are electricity, running water, heating, and protection from the elements.

 Find a Florence Lawyer that Specializes in Your Area of Need:

 Can a Florence Real Estate Lawyer Help?